SamyakJhaveri/SamyakJhaveri/README.md

 ### 👋 Hi, I’m @SamyakJhaveri.
 A Software Engnineering Ph.D.
 Student 👨‍🎓 at Univeristy of California Irvine 💻
 - 🔎 I’m interested in **Software Engineering**, **Quantum Software**, **Quantum Computing**, **Machine Learning**.
-- ⚛️ Exploring 'Software Aspects of Quantum Computing' to improve software development in and for quantum computing environments
+- ⚛️ Exploring **Software Aspects of Quantum Computing** to improve software development in and for quantum computing environments
 - 🌱 I’m currently exploring how to make better software tools and programming models for using with quantum computers
 - 🤝 I’m looking to collaborate on research papers, open-source projects, and industry R&D projects!
 - 📫 How to reach me: <br> Email: samyakjhaveri2799@gmail.com, OR <br>